SreeMangalagiri/EDA/Loan_Default_README.md

-## This casestudy was analyzed using EDA with a gloal to understand how consumer attributes and loan attributes influence the tendency of default a loan.
+## This casestudy was analyzed using EDA with a gloal to understand how consumer attributes and loan attributes influence the tendency to default a loan.

 # Business Understanding
 The loan providing companies find it hard to give loans to people due to their insufficient or non-existent credit history.